stephwen/foursquare-stats/README.md

 ----------------

 I just transform the data and I plot thanks to *ggplot2*.
 I'm using [directlabels](http://directlabels.r-forge.r-project.org/), which is great to add labels next to the lines of a graph.

-I thought about log-transforming the y-axis, since one country has a very large number of check-ins as compared to the others, but instead I chose to just draw 2 plots.
+I thought about log-transforming the y-axis, since one country has a very large number of check-ins as compared to the others, but instead I chose to just draw 2 different plots.

 You'll see that some of the x- and y limits are hardcoded in the calls to the ggplot function, so these should be adjusted.